rvm/ubuntu_rvm/README.md

 - all sudoers are automatic added to `rvm` group at install;
 - all sudoers get local gemsets enabled;

-Additionally automatic updates are provided by a Ubuntu PPA.
+Automatic updates are provided by a Ubuntu PPA.

+Additionally some old packages required to build old ruby binaries (like `libssl1.0-dev`) are automatically available in the PPA too.

 # Install